National Press Club Address

 “Based upon compelling data about the structural and procedural failings of our legal system and drawing upon the close-up experiences of the Project team, the report paints a picture of a system under extreme duress — in fact, a system in crisis —and it provides us with the absolutely necessary steps we have to take to remedy that dire situation,” she said.

-You can watch the National Press Club Address on ACB iView until 27 April 2018.
 You can access the Progress Report, National Press Club “Justice State of the Nation” address and media release below.